 Professor Paul de Leeuw

-Paul has worked in the oil and gas industry for over 26 years for a number of companies, including Shell, Marathon Oil, Amoco, BP, Venture Production and Centrica Energy.
-His broad business and deep commercial background include senior roles in strategy, commercial, business development, planning and supply chain.
+Paul has worked for over 30 years in the oil and gas industry and has worked for a number of companies, including Shell, Marathon Oil, Amoco, BP, Venture Production and Centrica Energy.
+His broad business and deep commercial background include senior leadership roles in strategy, commercial, business development, planning and supply chain.

 Ian was appointed as Chief Executive in August 2014.
 He has over 30 years of oil and gas experience including nearly 20 years with various oil companies (Shell, BP, Marathon, Ramco), 6 years with a major service company (Halliburton) and 6 years with a start up carbon capture and storage operator (CO2DeepStore).